 Course Description: The course provides a solid introduction to data analysis with a focus on the theory and application of linear regression.
-Topics to be covered include: initial examination of data, correlation, simple and multiple regression models using least squares, inference for regression parameters for normally distributed errors, confidence and prediction intervals, model diagnostics and remedial measures when the model assumptions are violated, ANOVA, and model selection and validation.
-Statistical software will be used throughout.
+Topics to be covered include: initial examination of data, correlation, simple and multiple regression models using least squares, inference for regression parameters for normally distributed errors, confidence and prediction intervals, model diagnostics and remedial measures when the model assumptions are violated, interactions and dummy variables, ANOVA, and model selection and validation.
+Statistical software will be used throughout and will be required for the completion of various assessments during the term.
 The development of strong written communication skills will be emphasized.